rcl-ssl/docs/autorenew/test.md

 ![install](../images/autorenew_test/certificate-renew-3.png)

-- In the RCL Portal, verify that the certificate was updated.
+- In the RCL Portal, wait for at least 10  ins and verify that the certificate was updated.

 ![install](../images/autorenew_test/certificate-renew-4.png)

+{: .information }
-**Note: The 'Certificate-Renew-Automatic' function will automatically run on a weekly basis and automatically renew certificates that are about to expire.
-There is no need to manually run the 'Certificate-Renew-Manual' function apart from manual testing**
+The 'Certificate-Schedule-Renewal-Automatic' function will automatically run on a weekly basis and automatically renew certificates that are about to expire.
+There is no need to manually run the 'Certificate-Schedule-Renewals-Manual' function apart from manual testing.

 ## Related Articles